+ADD

 5.SOS The frequency band 137-138 MHz is identified for use by administrations wishing to implement telemetry, tracking and command links for non-GSO satellites with short duration missions.
-In order to protect the aeronautical mobile service, the aggregate power flux density at the surface of the earth shall not exceed -XXX dB (W/m2/Hz) in any portion of the frequency band 108-137 MHz.
-Stations in the space operation service shall not cause harmful interference to, or claim protection from the aeronautical mobile service (WRC-19)
+In order to protect the aeronautical mobile (R) service, the aggregate power flux density at the surface of the earth shall not exceed -180 dB (W/m2/4 kHz) in any portion of the frequency band 117.975-137 MHz.
+Stations in the space operation service shall not claim protection from the aeronautical mobile (R) service operating in the frequency band 117.975-137 MHz.
+(WRC-19)

 Reasons: Protects existing AM(R)S service in the adjacent band.